bavelsoft/schmoperties/README.md

 but if somebody specifies a different value for MyExampleClass.myFuField in the configuration file, it will be used instead.

-This API is to be used in place of regular compile time constants.
+This API is designed to be used in place of regular compile time constants.
-It allows those "constants" to be overridable at run time, without a rebuilding or redeploying.
+It allows those "constants" to be overridable at run time, without rebuilding or redeploying.
 Except for a dollop of complexity, it keeps all of the advantages of regular constants.
 Since this kind of configuration is not meant to provide a first class user interface, and creates a coupling to the source code,